 Applicants must be legal residents of Canada (citizen, landed immigrant, or permanent resident) and live with a parent or legal guardian (documentation required if living with a legal guardian).

-Write the middle level (Grade 7) or upper level (Grades 9 - 11) SSAT (Standard or Flex)
+Write the middle level (for entry into Grade 7) or upper level (for entry into Grades 9 - 11) SSAT (Standard or Flex)

 Select UTS as a Score Recipient upon SSAT registation

 Complete the UTS Standard Application Online by using the SSAT login information.